AIM-Harvard/pyradiomics/docs/usage.rst

 ------------------

 PyRadiomics features extensive logging to help track down any issues with the extraction of features.
-By default PyRadiomics logging reports messages of level INFO and up (giving some information on progress during extraction and any warnings or errors that occur), and prints this to the output (stderr).
+By default PyRadiomics logging reports messages of level WARNING and up (reporting any warnings or errors that occur), and prints this to the output (stderr).
 By default, PyRadiomics does not create a log file.

 To change the amount of information that is printed to the output, use :py:func:`~radiomics.setVerbosity` in interactive use and the optional ``--verbosity`` argument in commandline use.